puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-intune.md

 ### Configure Microsoft Edge settings using a custom profile

-Using Microsoft Intune, you can add or create custom settings for your Windows 10 devices using "custom profiles".
+Using Microsoft Intune, you can add or create custom settings for your Windows 10 devices using custom device configuration profiles.
 Windows 10 custom profiles use Open Mobile Alliance Uniform Resource Identifier (OMA-URI) settings to configure different features.
 You can create a custom profile and import the Microsoft Edge policy template using ADMX ingestion to enable configuration of Microsoft Edge-specific application settings.

 #### Create a custom profile to manage Microsoft Edge